Location Ideas for Single family sessions

 This location is on a hill just north of Garden City and is high enough to have beautiful views of the lake and mountains.
 I love it for how easy it is to get to.
 It has no homes nearby.
 It also doesn’t have any shade so pictures will have sun on the faces (see below).
 We get there on a dirt road which is sometimes a little bumpy.
 There are a few sticker/prickly plants in the grass.
 I highly recommend wearing long pants and closed shoes for kids if they don’t like the feel of grass on their legs as the grass here is itchy.

 This is private land that I have permission to photograph on.
 Summer days are mostly sunny.
 So with that, I don’t recommend wearing dark pinks, corals or reds as the the sun bounces that color around.
 I get better skin tones when families wear neutral colors.
-Because I expose for the faces in shadow, the distant background lighter.
+I expose for the faces in shadow, which makes the distant background lighter.
 Because we may have cloud cover, I can't guarantee we will have a bright blue lake in the background.

 I like to meet families here at 9am.

 There is a rustic spot on the south end of Bear Lake between Garden City and Laketown.
 It has bush areas, shady spots, lots of rocks, and some sandy beach areas.
 We can stay in the shade, or be on the beach or a mix of both.
 Pictures at the beach will have sunlight on the face.
 If you want a free location near the lake, and some shade, then this is a great spot.
 We park on the main highway and walk down a short slope.
 Definitely wear sturdy shoes to handle the slope and rocks.
 I meet clients at 9am for the best shade.